yuly16/MarketPeer/report/MarketPeer.md

 - Blockchain stores the digial assets and digital currencies; Regulate the transaction exeution and verification; a "ledger"
 - DHT stores all other metadatas.
 Like the mapping between network address and account address, owner list of each product, product list of each owner, etc.
+- Smart Contract provides application-level API for the end users.
+It allows the users to specify contract code, propose contract to blockchain and execute it automatically.

 ### Messager